Note that on our cloud services we install Invision Community for you so this entire section on installing may be skipped.

 You may decide to add on new Invision Community applications after you initially setup your Community to expand the capabilities.
 To do this, simply download the full zip from the client area, upload all files, and then go to.
 At the bottom of that page you will see a list of available but not installed applications.
 Just click the application you want to install.

-If you are upgrading from IP.Board 3 to Invision Community 4, there are special considerations you should take.
+If you are upgrading from IP.Board or below to Invision Community 4, there are special considerations you should take.

 3.x items that are not compatible with 4.x: